2011 IZOD IndyCar World Championship: Lap 11 crash – Death of Dan Wheldon

+The meeting was closed to the media, but ABC's Vince Welch reported that Kanaan and Franchitti broke the news of Wheldon's death to the other drivers.
+The network's cameras recorded the drivers leaving the meeting with grim expressions; Kanaan was seen sobbing in his pit box after returning to his car.
+During the course of the meeting, there was talk of where to go from that point forward.
+Some, like Mario Andretti, felt the race should continue to its conclusion; others, meanwhile, felt that there was nothing more that could be done.
+After the meeting adjourned, Randy Bernard called a press conference.
+There, he announced that Wheldon had died from his injuries and that the remainder of the race was being cancelled.
+He then stated that the drivers would be honoring their fallen colleague with an on-track ceremony, then left without taking any questions.
+ABC cut into the press conference after Bernard had begun to speak and therefore missed his announcement of Wheldon's death; this left Marty Reid to make the announcement to the viewing audience.

-Meanwhile, the scoring tower was blanked except for the number 77, which was displayed in the first place position.
-With Kanaan, Ed Carpenter, and Ryan Briscoe leading, eighteen of the nineteen cars that were still running when the accident happened lined up on pit road in six rows of three, akin to the starting formation for the Indianapolis 500.
-The only car that did not take part in the salute was Bryan Herta Autosport's car, which Wheldon drove to victory at Indianapolis earlier in 2011 but was driven that day by Alex Tagliani.
+The ceremony, conceived by Bernard in the meeting, was referred to as a "five-lap salute", with Wheldon's #77 sitting alone at the top of the scoring tower.
+With Kanaan, Ed Carpenter, and Ryan Briscoe leading, nineteen cars took part in the ceremony.
+Eighteen of the nineteen cars that were still running after the accident lined up in six rows of three, akin to the starting formation for the Indianapolis 500, with the exception of Bryan Herta Autosport's car, which Wheldon drove to victory at Indianapolis earlier in 2011 but was driven that day by Alex Tagliani.
+Behind them, James Jakes also took part in the salute, after repairs had been done to the primarily cosmetic damages on his car.

 The safety car then led the cars back onto the track while every crew member and person behind the wall moved to the grass separating pit road from the track to watch.
-The track loudspeakers blared renditions of "Danny Boy" and "Amazing Grace" played on bagpipes while the cars went around the track at pace lap speed, and each time the cars passed the start/finish line the fans remaining in the front-stretch grandstand offered applause.
+The track loudspeakers played bagpipe renditions of "Danny Boy" and "Amazing Grace" while the cars went around the track at pace lap speed, and each time the cars passed the start/finish line the fans remaining in the front-stretch grandstand offered applause.
 At the end of the five tribute laps, the starter waved two checkered flags to signify the end while the cars proceeded around the track one more time before exiting for the pits in turn four.